daniel-wrench/reynolds_scales_project/README.md

 - Spectral breakscale frequencies seem to small, therefore timescales too big, therefore Re_tb too small.
 But indeed breakscale is still "a few times larger" than di, which is what we would expect (Leamon1998b)
 - A few very small values of ttu - waves?
 Potential for tangential study.
 - (See plots in `plots/supplementary/`)

-- Interrogate lambda_T vs. dboB0 some more
+- lambda_T vs. dboB0
-- Comment on lack of small (<2000km) uncorrected Taylor scale values, compared with SmithEA2006?
+- Lack of small (<2000km) uncorrected Taylor scale values, compared with SmithEA2006?
 (See Bill's comments)
 - Thorough outlier and error analysis for both scales and the final Re estimate.
 Investigate anomalous slopes $q_k$.
 Check Excel and sort by these values to get problem timestamps.
 - Add vector velocities to params.py script, anticipating switch to PSP data
 - Think about using the standard error to express variation in the means of our Re estimates.